istori1/jellyfin-server-flatpak/README.md

  <img src="https://github.com/istori1/jellyfin-server-flatpak/raw/main/localhost_8096.png" alt="Dashboard" width="400" height="350">

+Support the creation of this flatpak via sats at the following lightning address `⚡️ boost2222@getalby.com`.
+Thanks for your support.

-Local Build Steps (may take 30 minutes or more)
+<br><br>Local Build Steps (may take 30 minutes or more)

 Building for Flatpak is WIP.
 The purpose of local building is to test and report issues.
 If you have a GitHub account you can also download the builds produced by GitHub Actions.